Mesut Ozil transfer: Arsenal agree deal for midfielder to sign for Fenerbahce

 Mesut Ozil has thanked Arsenal for an "amazing journey" after his departure to Fenerbahce was confirmed, saying he goes with no grudges despite not playing for nearly a year.

-Ozil said goodbye to his Arsenal team-mates a week ago and his move to Turkey had now been wrapped up, ending his nearly-eight-year stay at the Emirates.

-"I'd like to thank the club for this amazing journey over the past seven-and-a-half years," said Ozil, who has not played for the Gunners since March, with his £350,000-a-week deal set to expire at the end of the current season.
+"I'd like to thank the club for this amazing journey over the past seven-and-a-half years," he said on Twitter in a long heart-felt letter to Arsenal fans.

 Transfer Talk podcast: Download & subscribe on iTunes | Or listen on Spreaker